Union Pacific Challenger: Construction

-The 105 locomotives were ordered in five batches: the first two of light Challengers, and the final three of heavy Challengers.
-Along with the Big Boys, the Challengers arrived on the scene just as traffic was surging in preparation for American participation in World War II.
+The 105 locomotives were ordered in five batches; the first two were light Challengers, and the final three were heavy Challengers.
+The Challengers, along with the Big Boys, were introduced just as traffic was surging in preparation for American entry to World War II.

-As part of Union Pacific's fourth order in 1943, ALCO built thirty-one locomotives for Union Pacific using the same specifications.
+As part of Union Pacific's fourth order in 1943, ALCO built 32 locomotives for Union Pacific using the same specifications.
 However, the War Production Board diverted six locomotives after completion to the Denver and Rio Grande Western Railroad via a lease through the War Department's Defense Plant Corporation.
 Locomotives 3900-3905 formed the Rio Grande's Class L-97.
-These were later sold to Clinchfield Railroad in 1947 and were renumbered as 670–675, where they formed the Clinchfield's Class E-3.
+These were later sold to Clinchfield Railroad in 1947 and were renumbered as 670–675, where they formed the Clinchfield's Class E-3; these six Challengers were eventually retired in 1953.

 Preservation

 Only two Challengers survive, both from the 4664-4 order built in 1943.
 No. 3977 is on static display in North Platte, Nebraska.
 No. 3985 was restored to operating condition by Union Pacific in 1981 and used in excursion service until mechanical problems sent it back into storage in October 2010.
-It was officially retired in January 2020 and is stored in Cheyenne, Wyoming, but has since been acquired by the Railroading Heritage of Midwest America (RRHMA) in Little Silvis Shops in Silvis, Illinois, where the locomotive is now being restored to operation once again.
+It was officially retired in January 2020 and stored in Cheyenne, Wyoming, but has since been donated to the Railroading Heritage of Midwest America (RRHMA) in Little Silvis Shops in Silvis, Illinois, where the locomotive is now being restored to operation once again.